 Article: "Bilingual Language Assessment: A Meta-analysis of Diagnostic Accuracy"

-Dr. Emily Tobey, professor and Nelle C. Johnston Chair in the School of Behavioral and Brain Sciences, is the author of several studies and the co-author of an editorial about the long-term outcomes of cochlear implantation in early childhood.
+Dr. Emily Tobey, professor and Nelle C. Johnston Chair in Communication Disorders in Children in the School of Behavioral and Brain Sciences, is the author of several studies and the co-author of an editorial about the long-term outcomes of cochlear implantation in early childhood.
 The studies are all featured in a special peer-reviewed supplement of Ear and Hearing, the official journal of the American Auditory Society.

 Tobey is the lead author in a study in the special issue titled "Factors Influencing Speech Production in Elementary and High School-Aged Cochlear Implant Users."
 UT Dallas adjunct professor Dr. Ann Geers and graduate students Madhu Sundarrajan and Sujin Shin also are co-authors on the study.